-What is the difference between flu and COVID-19 symptoms?
+What is the difference between flu, cold and COVID-19 symptoms?

-What should I do if I feel sick with symptoms of flu?
+What should I do if I feel sick with symptoms of flu, cold or COVID-19?

-If you feel sick, even with mild symptoms of flu or COVID-19, STAY HOME from school, work and other activities.
-Contact your primary care provider if you have one to discuss your symptoms and arrange for COVID-19 testing if appropriate.
-You can also contact Public Health at 905-974-9848 to arrange a COVID-19 test.
+If you feel sick, even with mild symptoms of flu or COVID-19, stay home from school, work and other activities.
+Contact your health care provider (doctor) to talk about your symptoms and arrange for COVID-19 testing if appropriate.

 If you do not have a family doctor and are looking for one in the Hamilton area visit: needadoc.ca

-If your symptoms are getting worse, even if you have received a negative COVID-19 test result, seek reassessment through your primary care provider, an urgent care location or the emergency room.
+If your symptoms are getting worse, even if your COVID-19 test is negative, contact your health care provider, an urgent care centre or the emergency room.
 More information about when to go to an emergency room as well as wait times for emergency departments and urgent care across Hamilton is available at: www.hamiltonemergencywaittimes.ca.

-If you need immediate emergency medical attention, call 9-1-1.
+If you need emergency medical attention, call 9-1-1.

 Can I get tested for flu and COVID-19 at the same time?

-People who are hospitalized with flu or COVID-19 symptoms will be tested for both viruses.
-Other people may be eligible for co-testing under certain circumstances such as an outbreak in a long-term care facility.
-Testing decisions will be made based on provincial guidelines.
+People who are in hospital with flu or COVID-19 symptoms will be tested for both viruses.
+Some people may be tested for flu and COVID-19 for specific reasons, such as during an outbreak in a long-term care home.
+Testing decisions will be made based on Ontario’s guidelines.

-Contact your primary care provider if you have symptoms of either flu or COVID-19 to discuss your symptoms and arrange for appropriate testing if necessary.
+Contact your health care provider if you have symptoms of either flu or COVID-19 to talk about your symptoms and arrange for testing if necessary.